Patriarchal Vicariate of Jerusalem and Jordan

-In the Syriac Orthodox Church, the Archbishop of Jerusalem (originally Bishop of Jerusalem) today bears the additional title of Patriarchal Vicar of the Holy Land and Jordan.
-The see is currently held by H.E.
-Anthimos Jack Yakoub.
+The Patriarchal Vicariate of Jerusalem and Jordan is a nominally Metropolitan Archeparchy of the Syriac Orthodox Church.
+The incumbent patriarchal vicar of Jerusalem and Jordan is Mor Anthimos Jack Yakoub.

 History

 The first Syriac Orthodox church in Jerusalem was probably built between the Sasanian conquest (614) and the Islamic conquest (637).
 The Patriarch Michael the Syrian (died 1199) implies that the church torn down by Harun al-Rashid in 806/807 predated the Islamic conquest.
 It was soon rebuilt by an Egyptian named Macarius of Naburwah.
 Since almost all of the known bishops were monks, there must also have been at least a rudimentary monastic community.

 The church appears to have been destroyed at the time of the destruction of the Church of the Holy Sepulchre.
 In 1092, Mansur of Tilbana, another Egyptian, built what was then the only Syriac Orthodox church in the city.
 In the first quarter of the 12th century, Bishop Ignatius II Hesnūn rebuilt the destroyed church and monastery.
 It was dedicated to Saint Mary Magdalene and later also to Simon the Pharisee.
 Shortly after 1125, Ignatius III Jādida constructed a hostel with a courtyard across from the church.
 According to John of Würzburg, writing later in the century, this church was believed to have formerly been the house of Simon the Leper.

 After the Ayyyubid conquest in 1187, the church and monastery were transformed into a Muslim school.
 The bishops were only able again to occupy it again briefly when the city was in Christian hands between the Sixth Crusade (1229) and the Khwarazmian conquest (1244).
 Thereafter the Syriac Orthodox used the small church of Saint Thomas of the Germans until it was handed over to the Muslim authorities by the incumbent monk, who converted to Islam in 1451/1452.